 Practicing survival skills is the same as practicing any skill.
-Outcome can be influenced dramatically when you practice.
-When you may need certain skills to eat or stay alive in a survival situation, knowledge of the correct way and some practice beforehand can give you higher odds on being more successful.
+The outcome can be influenced dramatically when you practice.
+When you need certain skills to eat or stay alive in a survival situation, knowledge of the correct way and some practice beforehand can give you higher odds of being more successful.

-Thoughtful practice with skills as a concept can be applied to many primitively based skills, such as how to building a basic snare for survival.
+Thoughtful practice with skills as a concept can be applied to many primitively based skills, such as how to build a basic snare for survival.

-Today we will start on our journey of exploring the humble snare and its many applications by first learning how to build a basic one.
+Today we will start on our journey of exploring the humble snare and its many applications by first learning how to build a basic snare trap using Paracord.

 The Snare Is Historically Significant

 The use of snares, by some, is regarded as the oldest profession and predates recorded history.
-A snare was first seen in Europe painting in Paleolithic artwork, before even bows and arrows.
+A snare was first seen in European painting in Paleolithic artwork, before even bows and arrows.

-Meat is a critical component to every primitive tribe, culture and people.
-If you remove the luxuries of modern day processing, farming, supplements and stores, it would be extremely hard to get enough calories by eating wild edibles.
+Meat is a critical component of every primitive tribe, culture, and people.
+If you remove the luxuries of modern-day processing, farming, supplements, and stores, it would be extremely hard to get enough calories by eating wild edibles.
 That’s why animals of any size spend almost all their time eating!

 In primitive times, this is precisely why snares were crucial for survival as to their time and energy conservation.